tylergneill/skrutable/manual.md

 1. Clone or download repository.
 2. Create file `input.txt` with some input and place in same directory.
-3. Run `transliteration.py` from the command line and follow directions.
+3. Run `transliteration.py` from the command line and follow the instructions.
 The result can be found in `output.txt`.
-4. Then try using the same as a library.
+4. Then try using it as a library.
 For example:
 ~~~~
 from Skrutable import transliteration as tr
 T = tr.Transliterator()